mieweb/docs/content/functions/reports/osha-300-form-log-overlay.md

 ![](../osha-300-form-log-overlay.assets/252a579a3bb80359ec4e6791e4215d08.png)

-The OSHA recordable** cases**/incidents that have an onsite location noted being at this Employer Organization (or any cases/incidents with onsite locations marked as locations that are children of this parent employer organization), will be overlaid on the form log with all relevant information.
+The OSHA recordable cases/incidents that have an onsite location noted being at this Employer Organization (or any cases/incidents with onsite locations marked as locations that are children of this parent employer organization), will be overlaid on the form log with all relevant information.

 ![](../osha-300-form-log-overlay.assets/251ef8c889500b9f2532ecb79e7db250.png)